-In a major set back in the antitrust case European Commission has fined Google a whooping €2.4 billion for allegedly abusing “dominance as search engine by giving illegal advantage to own comparison shopping service.”
+In a major setback in the antitrust case, European Commission has fined Google a whooping €2.4 billion for allegedly abusing “dominance as search engine by giving illegal advantage to own comparison shopping service.”

-Commissioner Margrethe Vestager, in charge of competition policy, said: “Google has come up with many innovative products and services that have made a difference to our lives.
+Commissioner Margrethe Vestager, in charge of competition policy, said: “Google has come up with many innovative products and services that have made a difference in our lives.
 That’s a good thing.
 But Google’s strategy for its comparison shopping service wasn’t just about attracting customers by making its product better than those of its rivals.
-Instead, Google abused its market dominance as a search engine by promoting its own comparison shopping service in its search results, and demoting those of competitors.
+Instead, Google abused its market dominance as a search engine by promoting its own comparison shopping service in its search results and demoting those of competitors.

-On its official website European Commission has published a press release detailing how Google has done “illegal” under EU antitrust rules.
+On its official website, European Commission has published a press release detailing how Google has done “illegal” under EU antitrust rules.

 To be updated…